MND Info Line 1800 777 175. 9am to 4.30pm Monday to Friday.

 What you should know

-- Maintaining weight and nutrition helps with wellbeing and overall health, and may assist in prolonging life.2
+• Good nutrition and maintaining weight helps with wellbeing and overall health, and may assist in prolonging life.2

-For those living with MND, keeping weight on can be challenging.
-In general, MND is associated with a loss of weight.1 Weight loss may indicate more rapid progression of the disease5 and potentially shorter survival.2 Some people with MND lose a lot of weight before the onset of signs of MND.6 For others, more obvious weight loss happens towards the end of life
+For people living with MND, maintaining weight can be challenging.
+In general, MND is associated with a loss of weight.1 Weight loss may indicate more rapid progression of the disease5 and potentially shorter survival.2 Some people with MND lose a lot of weight before the onset of signs of MND.6 For others, more obvious weight loss happens towards the end of life.7

 Why weight loss occurs